-Waterstone may update this Policy from time to time with respect to how we use and/or share your Information.
-Waterstone encourages you to review the Policy periodically to ensure that you understand how we collect, use and share Information.
+Waterstone may update this Policy from time to time with respect to how we use and/or share consumers Information.
 This Policy will reflect the date it was last updated and any revisions or updates to this Policy will become effective when the revised Policy is posted on our Website.
-Your continued use of our Website will signify your acceptance to the terms of the updated and revised Policy.
+The consumers continued use of our Website will signify your acceptance to the terms of the updated and revised Policy.

 Updating Your Communication Preferences and Contacting Us

 Credit reporting agencies may share the borrower’s Information with other companies when applying for a home loan.

 Waterstone may provide you the opportunity to subscribe to e-mail newsletters and other communications.
 You may unsubscribe by following the instructions provided in each e-mail newsletter.
 Similarly, if at any time you do not wish to continue to receive communications from Waterstone or its associated third parties' communications, you may modify your preferences by accessing the website provided to you upon submission of you initial application or inquiry.